 PNG: The PNG file type is best for things like icons and logos or anything that needs to have a transparent background.
 PNGs can also be optimized significantly after you edit them with any great design tools available.

-Lossless and Lossy: Simply put, these are compression methods used by the WordPress image compression and optimization tools that I will go over and list below.
+Lossless and Lossy: Compression methods used by the WordPress image compression and optimization tools.

 Lossy means that the compression will reduce the quality of your image or graphic, but you will get better compression results in the process.
 More often than not any Lossy tool will provide you with a percentage slider to help you choose the overall balance of quality versus file size.